louis-hildebrand/gitsum-test2/README.md

-# test
+# gitsum-test2
 Repository for testing purposes.
 See https://github.com/louis-hildebrand/gitsum/.

-This one is ahead of the other test repo so that you can tell whether the command fetched and updated the stats properly.
+This one is ahead of https://github.com/louis-hildebrand/gitsum-test1 so that you can tell whether the `--fetch` flag worked as intended.